The Georgetown Street Art Scene, Penang, Malaysia

 Ernest Zacharevic’s illustrations were commissioned by the Georgetown Festival in 2012, to reflect the multiculturalism and diversity of Georgetown’s inhabitants.
 It’s called the “Mirrors George Town” project and includes some innovative exhibits and impressive huge scale murals.

 The large murals have transformed the old narrow streets to exciting and engaging areas.
 They’re a highlight for many locals and tourists.
 Ernest Zacharevic’s exhibits brought worldwide interest to the Penang and Georgetown street art scene.
 People now travel from across the globe to track down each and every piece by all the artists involved.

 Georgetown Street Art: Julia Volchkova

 Some of the later Georgetown street art pieces were created by Russian artist, Julia Volchkova.
 In 2014, Julia was invited to paint scenes of the everyday people that represent the spirit of this multicultural community.
-She also more recently, in 2016, completed a series of murals in a village called Balik Pulau, which is located in the centre of Penang Island.
+In 2016, she completed a series of murals in a village called Balik Pulau, which is located in the centre of Penang Island.
 It seems Georgetown street art is spreading!

 Georgetown Street Art: Other Artists